learn-co-curriculum/react-rendering/README.md

 </p>

 The Circle of Life.
 Who knew learning about the React framework could bring us to Lion King?
 As with every creature in the in the animal kingdom, React components get created and destroyed only once.
-Most of the time they spend updating - that is, reacting to our interactions.
+The majority of their lifetime is spent in the updating - that is, reacting to user interactions.

 We are kindly provided with 4 lifecycle methods to help us handle updates:`componentWillReceiveProps`, `shouldComponentUpdate`, `componentWillUpdate` and `componentDidUpdate`.